• Skip to primary navigation

 Instructions

-• Chop or shred 3 cups of leftover turkey or chicken.
+• Chop or shred 3 cups of cooked turkey or chicken.

-• Heat a cast iron Dutch oven or heavy-bottomed soup pan to medium.
-Add 2 Tbsp. of olive oil.
+• Place a cast iron Dutch oven or heavy-bottomed soup pot on the stove top and heat to medium-high.
+Add 2 Tbsp. olive oil to the pot.

-• Once heated, add the minced garlic and onions.
-Saute for 2-3 minutes, stirring often.
+• Once heated, add the minced garlic, onions, and celery to the pot.
+Sauté for 4-5 minutes, stirring often.

-• Add the sliced carrots along with ¼ tsp. kosher salt and pepper.
-Saute for 5-6 minutes, stirring often.
+• Add the chopped carrots along with ¼ tsp. each of kosher salt and pepper.
+Sauté for 5-6 minutes, stirring often.

-• Add 5 cups of low-sodium chicken or turkey broth.
-Bring to a boil and then reduce to a low boil.
-Cover and cook for 10 minutes.
+• Pour 5 cups of low sodium chicken broth or turkey broth to the pot and stir until combined.
+Bring to a boil and then reduce to a low boil, cover, and cook for 10 minutes.

 Notes